silverweed/pokepon/data/docker/README.md

 Docker containers are extremely lightweight, can be started and stopped in a few seconds (or less) and can be replicated out of the box on any host equipped with Docker.

-<b>What does this mean to me, which only want to run a PokeponServer?</b>
+<b>What does this mean to me, that only want to run a PokeponServer?</b>

 It means you can host a PokeponServer in a secure environment on your Linux machine without bothering installing a dedicated VM.
 It also mean you can start and stop it as you wish,